Debadrita23/Portfolio-Projects/Quantium Virtual Internship | Forage/ReadME.md

-Quantium Data Analytics Job Simulation on Forage - March 2023
+Quantium Data Analytics Job Simulation on Forage

  * Completed a job simulation focused on Data Analytics and Commercial Insights